 How I Practice Law

-I have been practicing alone and trying lawsuits alone since 1982.
-I believe that this is the best Way to try a lawsuit.
-Here are some of my reasons for that belief:
+I have been practicing and trying lawsuits alone since 1982.
+As a successful business litigation lawyer in Dallas / Fort Worth, I believe that this is the best way to try a lawsuit.
+Here’s why:

 1. No lawsuit is too big for a sole practitioner